jeremylt/LFAToolkit.jl/docs/src/background.md

 E_c = I - P_{ctof} A_c^{-1} R_{ftoc} A_f.
 ```

+This algorithm describes both h-multigrid and p-multigrid.
+While h-multigrid coarsens the mesh by increasing the size of each element, p-multigrid coarsens the mesh by decreasing the order of each element.

+To explore the convergence of multigrid techniques, we need to analyze the symbol of the multigrid error propagation operator.
-We build the symbol of the multigrid error propagation operator in parts.
+We build the symbol of the p-multigrid error propagation operator in parts.

 ### Smoothing Operator Symbol